Overview

 Investment Commentary

-The Fund rose 5.1% in October 2025 which gives a return of 79.3% (net of fees and costs) since launch on 12th July 2017.
-This compares with a return of 60.2% from the Investment Association (IA) Flexible Sector which places it in the 1st quartile since launch.
-Against all 650 funds in the four IA Mixed Asset Sectors (Flexible Sector plus the 0-35% Shares, 0-60% Shares & 40-85% Shares Sectors), the Fund is ranked in the first quartile over 1, 3 and 5 years.
+The Fund rose 2.6% in January.
+Since launch on 12th July 2017 the Fund has returned 79.7% which compares with a return of 62.7% from the Investment Association (IA) Flexible Sector.
+Against all 637 funds in the four IA Mixed Asset Sectors (Flexible Sector plus the 0-35% Shares, 0-60% Shares & 40-85% Shares Sectors), the Fund is ranked in the 1st quartile over 3 and 5 years, and the 3rd quartile over 1 year.

 Documents